 A look at what’s on for the tots, teens and in-betweens

-NORTHERN Cyprus is not purely for grown ups.
-It can cater for the needs of the most discerning young tourist and let’s face it, the demands of our kids are growing at a rate matched only by the number of TV programmes they just have to watch or computer games they just have to play before they can consider what the outside world has to offer.
+A look at what’s on for the tots, teens and in-between, Northern Cyprus is not purely for grown-ups.
+It can cater to the needs of the most discerning young tourist and let’s face it, the demands of our kids are growing at a rate matched only by the number of TV programmes they just have to watch or computer games they just have to play before they can consider what the outside world has to offer.

-In fact they will probably be too busy glued to a screen to even entertain a conversation about going on some boooring holiday.
+In fact, they will probably be too busy glued to a screen to even entertain a conversation about going on some boring holiday.
 Even the tiniest of tots will throw you a look that threatens to self-dial the authorities if denied CBeebies.

 The only question is what to do first!